gcanti/tcomb-react/README.md

 , mountNode);
 ```

-You can find more examples on `bind` in the [tcomb-react-bootstrap](https://github.com/gcanti/tcomb-react-bootstrap) project.
+You can find more examples of `bind` in the [tcomb-react-bootstrap](https://github.com/gcanti/tcomb-react-bootstrap) project.

 # Tags

 For each `HTML` tag, there is a ready type in the `DOM` namespace.
-Say you want modify the above example to accept only a `span` child:
+Say you want modify the first example to accept only a `span` child:

 ```js
 var Props = struct({